by Mike Ratliff

 This psalm is great word picture of the worshipping heart staying in the fires of refinement for God’s glory.
 When God is taking us through some pretty rough stuff, Psalms like this one can be very comforting and edifying.
 Why?
 This attitude is the Spirit-led attitude.
 It focuses all on God and submits entirely to the Lords perfect will.
 The worshipping heart loves and blesses God through it all.
 However, if we pull away and turn from God in the midst of this we are in big trouble.
 We will still be in the circumstance, but we will be churning through it in our own abilities.
 That is never a good choice, but isn’t it one we make all the time?

 Only the Spirit-led are ready for this type of walk.
-The Soul-led will be running away from this until God draws them into the refining process that will take them into the Adult Christian stage.
+The self-focused will be running away from this until God draws them into the refining process.
 The walk we are discussing here is for the Spirit-led believer who has learned to walk the Walk by Faith and understands what and where their treasure is.
 They understand this salvation is based on the blood covenant Jesus instituted with His death on the cross.
 They know their part of the covenant is to die to self and live for the glory of God.
 When the believer has come to treasure this then they know the only way to become the Christ-like believer God wants them to be is to be emptied, broken, shattered, and reformed by God Himself.

 The Spirit-led believer has a worshipping heart; however, the call is to go deeper with God.
 It is time to submit to the ultra-fine refining fires of God.
 These refining fires will pulverize the fragments of our hearts into the fertile soil that is the genuinely humble heart of the mature, Christ-like Christian.